tat3446/VBA-challenge/README.md

 (6)  Worked with TA for 15 min during Office hours on 5/11/23 and also had Tutor session on 5/13/23 - regarding process to get accurate open price for each ticker.
 I was really hung up on that.
 As my tutor nicely clarified "I was over-thinking it".
 It took me a while but finally figured it out and was able to finish remaining steps.

+Updated - 5-19-23

+Worked with another tutor on 5-19.
+Through review found some lines missing the ws.* in front of "cells", causing the loop to not continue properly on 2nd and 3rd sheets.
+Updated code and resubmitted.